Sphero1337/easy-print-scan-server/README.md

 # Printer Scanner Web Interface

-A simple web interface for printing and scanning documents using Windows native functions.
+A simple web interface for printing and scanning documents using native OS functions.
 Built with Python and Gradio, this application aims to provide an intuitive interface for users to manage their printing and scanning tasks efficiently.

 ## Features

 - **Upload and Print Documents**: Users can upload files and send them directly to the printer.
-- **Scan Documents**: Scan documents using native Windows scanning capabilities.
+- **Scan Documents**: Scan documents using platform-specific capabilities (Windows WIA, Unix SANE).
 - **User Authentication**: Basic authentication can be configured for secure access.
 - **Configurable Server Settings**: Customize server host, port, and other functionalities through configuration.
 - **External Access**: Option to enable the application for external access using SSL for secure connections.

 ## Requirements

-- Windows Host
 - Python 3.7+
 - A connected printer and scanner (or all-in-one device)
+- Supported hosts:
+  - **Windows** (uses pywin32 and WIA)
+  - **Unix/Linux** (uses CUPS `lp` and SANE `scanimage` CLI tools)

 ## Installation